 As he holds the time gate open, he sees Hope one final time, begging him to return to her.
 He smiles at the girl he had come to know as his daughter, and succumbs to the effects of the techno-organic virus, decomposing into metallic fragments.
 Enraged at the loss of her father, Hope's mutant powers are released, and she uses them to destroy Bastion and break open the shield surrounding San Francisco.

 Cable and the Red Hulk go at it, and Cable believes the Red Hulk is really Glen Talbot, but doesn't realize that that time hasn't come yet and during the battle, Cable is taken over by the techno-virus, but is able to use it against the Hulk to defeat him.
-However, not long after both Wolverine, Spider-man, Hope and Cyclops show up along with Blauqsmith who are able to defeat Cable, disarm the explosives and free the Avengers.
-A truce is called, but thanks to Cable's actions, the Avengers are now watching the X-men more closely.
+However, not long after both Wolverine and Spider-man enter the fray, Hope and Cyclops show up along with Blaquesmith.
+They're able to defeat Cable, disarm the explosives and free the Avengers.
+A truce is called, but thanks to Cable's actions, the Avengers are now watching the X-Men more closely.
 Soon after in Utopia, Hope channeling the power of the Phoenix is able to not only purge Cable from the techno-virus, but also heal his injuries.
 Cable warns Cyclops that the war with the Avengers is coming and that he will be needed to save Cyclops very soon.